Docs

 Testing webhook events using the Inngest Dev Server

 During local development with Inngest, you can use the Inngest Dev Server to run and test your functions on your own machine.
-To start the server, in your project directory run the following command:
+Run the following command to start the server:

 terminal